 Heartburn Surgery in Birmingham, AL

-Dr. Harris was trained extensively in the surgical treatment heartburn at the Mayo Clinic by some of the nation's leaders in minimally invasive surgery.
+Dr. Harris is a heartburn surgeon that was trained extensively in the surgical treatment of heartburn at the Mayo Clinic by some of the nation's leaders in minimally invasive surgery.
 Many patients with significant heartburn have a hiatal hernia but you do not have to have a hiatal hernia to be an excellent candidate for heartburn surgery.
 If your heartburn is reasonably controlled by medications and you do not have a significant hiatal hernia, then surgery is often not necessary unless you prefer to get off heartburn medications.
 The tests that are generally undertaken before anti-reflux surgery are an upper endoscopy, a barium esophagram, esophageal manometry, esophageal pH testing and sometimes gastric emptying.

 Traditional anti-reflux surgery consists of a fundoplication which is performed by wrapping the fundus of the stomach (this is the floppy part of the upper stomach) around the end of the esophagus in either a partial or full wrap.
 A full wrap is called a Nissen fundoplication.
 There is also a new device called LINX that can be used instead of a fundoplication though it is often not covered by insurance.
 Anti-reflux surgery usually requires a one night stay in the hospital and is almost always done laparoscopically.